 ChartIQ requires no external libraries and is fully compatible with React, Angular, and Vue.

 To get a copy of the library, follow the instructions here.

 If you are completely new to the library, check out our Quick Start guide, which details a basic installation with UI customization and integration with a data feed, and customization of the chart user interface.

 If you feel comfortable jumping right in, the library offers three options to suit your development requirements:

-2) Starter Kit - Get a head start developing in Angular, React, Java, iOS, or Android with one of our starter kits.
+2) Starter Kit - Get a head start developing in Angular, React, Java, iOS, or Android with one of our basic starter kits.

 Take a look at our extensive library of tutorials.
 There's no need to read them all -- simply pick what's relevant to your use case.